 Here is an example configuration for a two extruders setup :

-# Hotend temperature control configuration temperature_control.hotend.enable true # Whether to activate this ( "hotend" ) module at all. # All configuration is ignored if false. temperature_control.hotend.thermistor_pin 0.23 # Pin for the thermistor to read temperature_control.hotend.heater_pin 2.7 # Pin that controls the heater, set to nc if a readonly thermistor is being defined temperature_control.hotend.thermistor EPCOS100K # see http://smoothieware.org/temperaturecontrol#toc5 temperature_control.hotend.set_m_code 104 # temperature_control.hotend.set_and_wait_m_code 109 # temperature_control.hotend.designator T # temperature_control.hotend.max_temp 250 # Set maximum temperature temperature_control.hotend.min_temp 0 # Set minimum temperature - Will prevent heating below if set temperature_control.hotend.p_factor 13.7 # permanently set the PID values after an auto pid temperature_control.hotend.i_factor 0.097 # temperature_control.hotend.d_factor 24 # temperature_control.hotend.max_pwm 64 # max pwm, 64 is a good value if driving a 12v resistor with 24v. # Hotend2 temperature control configuration temperature_control.hotend2.enable true # Whether to activate this ( "hotend" ) module at all. # All configuration is ignored if false. temperature_control.hotend2.thermistor_pin 0.25 # Pin for the thermistor to read temperature_control.hotend2.heater_pin 1.23 # Pin that controls the heater temperature_control.hotend2.thermistor EPCOS100K # see http://smoothieware.org/temperaturecontrol#toc5 temperature_control.hotend2.set_m_code 104 # temperature_control.hotend2.set_and_wait_m_code 109 # temperature_control.hotend2.designator T1 # temperature_control.hotend2.p_factor 13.7 # permanently set the PID values after an auto pid temperature_control.hotend2.i_factor 0.097 # temperature_control.hotend2.d_factor 24 # temperature_control.hotend2.max_pwm 64 # max pwm, 64 is a good value if driving a 12v resistor with 24v.
+## Temperature control configuration # See http://smoothieware.org/temperaturecontrol # First hotend configuration temperature_control.hotend.enable true # Whether to activate this ( "hotend" ) module at all. temperature_control.hotend.thermistor_pin 0.23 # Pin for the thermistor to read temperature_control.hotend.heater_pin 2.7 # Pin that controls the heater, set to nc if a readonly thermistor is being defined temperature_control.hotend.thermistor EPCOS100K # See http://smoothieware.org/temperaturecontrol#toc5 temperature_control.hotend.set_m_code 104 # M-code to set the temperature for this module temperature_control.hotend.set_and_wait_m_code 109 # M-code to set-and-wait for this module temperature_control.hotend.designator T0 # Designator letter for this module # Second hotend configuration temperature_control.hotend2.enable true # Whether to activate this ( "hotend2" ) module at all. temperature_control.hotend2.thermistor_pin 0.25 # Pin for the thermistor to read temperature_control.hotend2.heater_pin 1.23 # Pin that controls the heater temperature_control.hotend2.thermistor EPCOS100K # See http://smoothieware.org/temperaturecontrol#thermistor temperature_control.hotend2.set_m_code 104 # M-code to set the temperature for this module temperature_control.hotend2.set_and_wait_m_code 109 # M-code to set-and-wait for this module temperature_control.hotend2.designator T1 # Designator letter for this module

 Please do not mindlessly copy/paste the examples here, they probably do not fit your particular setup.
 Understand what is going on, and actually adapt the configuration to your specific situation.
 These are only examples.